noaione/yuusha-shoukan-ln/sources/v08/chapter3.md

 [...It’s a really beautiful dish.]

-[This, you see… It’s called the Rigforeshia’s Flower...
+[This, you see...
+It’s called the Rigforeshia’s Flower...
 A local specialty of our city.]

 [...Wha...
 Wha...]